GRADUATE PROGRAMS IN DETAIL

 Exams are graded anonymously.
 The identity of each candidate is known only to the Departmental administrator who administers the exam and is uncovered to the DGS and chair of the exam committee only once the result has been reported.

 Each examination is administered by a three-person standing committee that is newly constituted each academic year; for the sake of continuity, chairs should ideally serve for two consecutive years.
 Each of those members will read the completed examination independently and assess each of the four completed passages on a percentage scale (see below).
 The total for each of the four passages will be calculated by each examiner, and then the scores of each examiner will be gathered by the committee chair and combined into a final score.
 A final score of 70 or above will constitute a Pass, of 59 or below a Fail.
 If the overall score falls in the 60-69 range, the committee will meet and discuss the result.
-A final decision will be taken by a majority vote.
+A final decision will be taken by majority vote.

-The committee chair will report the results to the DGS and DAAF.
+The committee chair will report the results to the DGS and Departmental Adminstrator.
 In the case of a fail, the committee chair will make themselves available to the student to offer feedback on the examination, drawing on the evaluations of all three examiners.
 Individual examiners’ scores will be held in confidence by the examiners and committee chair.

 Certification Examination (“M.Phil.
 Paper”)